graphcommerce-org/graphcommerce/.changeset/lucky-bugs-fix.md

 '@graphcommerce/magento-product': patch
 ---

-Allow redirect to be false
+Allow the redirect prop of AddProductsToCartForm to be false, so redirects can be disabled